Finding of Moses

-The Finding of Moses, sometimes called Moses in the Bullrushes, Moses Saved from the Waters, or other variants, is the story in chapter 2 of the Book of Exodus in the Hebrew Bible of the finding in the River Nile of Moses as a baby by the daughter of Pharaoh.
+The Finding of Moses, sometimes called "Moses in the Bulrushes", "Moses Saved from the Waters", or other variants, is the story in chapter 2 of the Book of Exodus in the Hebrew Bible of the finding in the River Nile of Moses as a baby by the daughter of Pharaoh.
 The story became a common subject in art, especially from the Renaissance onwards.

 Depictions in Jewish and Islamic art are much less frequent, but some Christian depictions show details derived from extra-biblical Jewish texts.
-The earliest surviving depiction in art is a fresco in the Dura-Europos synagogue, datable to around 244 AD, whose motif of a "naked princess" bathing in the river has been related to much later art.
-A contrasting tradition, beginning in the Renaissance, gave great attention to the rich costumes of the princess and her retinue.
+The earliest surviving depiction in art is a fresco in the Dura-Europos synagogue, dating to around 244.
+The motif of a "naked princess" bathing in the river has been related to much later art.
+A contrasting tradition, beginning in the Renaissance, gave great attention to the rich costumes of the princess and her entourage.

-Moses was a central figure in Jewish tradition, and was given a variety of different significances in Christian thought.
-He was regarded as a typological precursor of Christ, but could at times also be regarded as a precursor or allegorical representation of things as diverse as the pope, Venice, the Dutch Republic, or Louis XIV.
-The subject also represented a case of a foundling or abandoned child, a significant social issue into modern times.
+Moses was a central figure in Jewish tradition and was given various significances in Christian thought.
+He was regarded as a typological precursor of Jesus.
+He could also, at times, be regarded as a precursor or allegorical representation of things as diverse as the Pope, Venice, the Dutch Republic, or Louis XIV.

+The subject also represented a case of a foundling or abandoned child, a significant social issue in modern times.
+The subject is unusual in standard history painting in that it requires a number of female figures, but apart from the baby, no male figures are necessary.
+Many painters took the opportunity to depict female nudes.